aknot242/rollouts-demo/examples/nginx-gateway-fabric/ARTICLE.md

 We will dig into using some of these resources later in this article.

-This new specification has been supported by a number of projects and vendors, most notably the NGINX Gateway Fabric for Kubernetes.
+This new specification has been supported by a number of projects and vendors, most notably the NGINX Gateway Fabric for Kubernetes (NGF).
 At KubeCon 2023, F5 NGINX [unveiled](https://www.f5.com/company/blog/nginx/watch-nginx-gateway-fabric-at-kubecon-north-america-2023) 1.0 of NGF, supporting traffic splitting patterns such as Canary and Blue-green intrinsically.

 ![NGF high-level architecture](images/ngf-high-level.png "NGF high-level architecture")

-While the capability to execute these application rollouts in a vendor-neutral way has been a desire of the community, what about the observability considerations mentioned earlier?
-How can we be assured that our applications are working after deploying new versions?
-What if we want to orchestrate the progressive introduction of application changes rather than a "big-bang" deployment?
-And if the deployment isn't successful, how might we know if we need to roll back?
+While the capability to execute these application rollouts in a vendor-neutral way is a win for the community, some challenges remain:

+- How can we be assured that our applications are working after deploying new versions?
+- What if we want to orchestrate the progressive introduction of application changes rather than a "big-bang" deployment?
+- If my deployment isn't successful, how will I know if I need to roll back?

+We are getting there.
+Read on...

 ## Progressive Delivery

 Progressive delivery has emerged as a preferred approach for modern applications for a number of reasons.
 It can be a means to orchestrate a gradual feature rollout for an application.
 It can help reduce risk by deploying changes only to a subset or test group of users first.
 You can also use progressive delivery to gather early feedback on a new application deployment and other use cases.
-This isn't meant to be an exhaustive list of use cases, but merely an introduction.
+This is not meant to be an exhaustive list of use cases, but merely an introduction.

 ## A Solution

-NGINX is the most widely used web server and application proxy in the world.
-It has been very popular in the Kubernetes world, as the de-facto Ingress controller for a number of years.
-With the aforementioned NGINX Gateway Fabric packaging, the ubiquitous API Gateway, load balancer and security enforcement solution has minted a new lease on seamless integration with Kubernetes.
+NGINX is the most widely used API gateway, application proxy, and web server in the world.
+It has been very popular in the Kubernetes community, as the de-facto Ingress Controller.
+With NGINX's Gateway Fabric packaging, this workhorse has renewed its reputation for seamless integration with Kubernetes.

 How do we orchestrate progressive delivery?
-There is more we need...
+There is more we need.

 Our friends at the Argo Project (famous for their GitOps platform, ArgoCD) released Argo Rollouts back in 2019, focused on this progressive delivery problem.
 Argo Rollouts enables the orchestration of Canary deployments, Blue-green deployments, and experimentation with traffic splitting.

 ![Canary deployments](images/canary-deployments.png "Canary Deployments (credit:argoproj.io)")

-However, the ability to execute the traffic shaping portion of application rollouts with popular proxies and service meshes required in-tree source code which added complexity, and slowed down contributions.
+However, in order for ingress proxies and service meshes to execute the traffic shaping portion of application rollouts, directly extending the Argo Rollouts code was necessary.
+As a consequence, this added complexity, and slowed down contributions.
 As you might imagine, the amount of effort required to develop and maintain all these vendor and implementation-specific extensions has been a chore to say the least.

-Fortunately, on April 5, 2023, the Argo Project [announced](https://blog.argoproj.io/argo-rollouts-1-5-release-candidate-2bd93720e411) that a plugin system for Argo Rollouts had been developed, enabling future extensibility of the product without friction to contributing described above.
-This was a welcome addition, and would set up the Argo Project for yet another important innovation...
+Fortunately, on April 5, 2023, the Argo Project [announced](https://blog.argoproj.io/argo-rollouts-1-5-release-candidate-2bd93720e411) that a plugin system for Argo Rollouts had been developed.
+This would enable future extensibility without having to contribute to the core Argo Rollouts project itself.
+This was a welcome addition, and would set up the Argo Project for yet another important innovation.

 To much celebration, the Argo Project [announced](https://blog.argoproj.io/argo-rollouts-now-supports-version-1-0-of-the-kubernetes-gateway-api-acc429729e42) on June 20, 2024 that Argo Rollouts now supports ingresses, gateways and service meshes that implement the Kubernetes Gateway API for progressive delivery.
 Unsurprisingly, NGINX Gateway Fabric, powered by the most popular proxy in the world, is one of the [supported providers](https://gateway-api.sigs.k8s.io/implementations/).

-## Better Together

-There are a number of benefits of using NGINX Gateway Fabric with Argo Rollouts:

-- **Enhanced Traffic Management:** NGINX Gateway Fabric provides robust traffic management capabilities, allowing dynamic routing adjustments during deployments.
-- **Increased Availability and Reliability:** This combination ensures high availability and reliability through intelligent traffic handling and failover mechanisms.
-- **Improved User Experience:** Progressive delivery with NGINX Gateway Fabric and Argo Rollouts minimizes downtime and reduces the risk of introducing bugs or issues to end-users.
-- **Efficient Rollback Mechanisms:** Ease of rolling back changes in case of issues, ensuring quick recovery and minimal impact on users.

 ## The Details

-Without further ado, let's set this up for a test drive.
+Without further ado, let's set this solution stack up for a test drive.
 You are going to need a Kubernetes cluster, ideally [version 1.25 or greater](https://github.com/nginxinc/nginx-gateway-fabric#technical-specifications) so we can take advantage of features in the latest version of the Gateway API.
 While the installation could be performed entirely by script or using something like Argo CD, we will be performing each step manually for learning purposes.

 Here's the overall architecture of the demo environment.
 We will deploy and configure everything you see here step-by-step.